-- Decode letter-sound correspondences quickly and effortlessly, using their phonic knowledge and skills - Read common exception words on sight - Understand what they read - Read aloud with fluency and expression - Write confidently, with a strong focus on vocabulary and grammar - Spell quickly and easily by segmenting the sounds in words
+- Decode letter-sound correspondences quickly and effortlessly, using their phonic knowledge and skills

+- Read common exception words on sight

+- Understand what they read

+- Read aloud with fluency and expression

+- Spell quickly and easily by segmenting the sounds in words

 In addition, we teach pupils to work effectively with a partner to explain and consolidate what they are learning.
 This provides the teacher with opportunities to assess learning and to pick up on difficulties, such as pupils' poor articulation, or problems with blending or alphabetic code knowledge.